LucLambert/LedgerBuilt/README.md

 # LedgerBuilt

 LedgerBuilt is a comprehensive solution for managing your building's finances.
+Using Python, Flask, Oracle SQL, Docker.

 # Getting Started